-Or dress up your designs with blackboard backgrounds in different gray shades.
+Or dress up your designs with blackboard backgrounds in different grey shades.
 This pack contains nine blackboard backgrounds at 300 dpi.
 Make any clean design pop with these incredible graphics.

 Want to add a painterly, artistic touch to your designs?
-Watercolor backgrounds are perfect for bringing an organic, hand-done style to your work, without ever needing to pick up a paintbrush.
+Watercolor backgrounds and painterly textures are perfect for bringing a craft-inspired look to your designs, without needing to pick up a paintbrush.

-This pack contains 10 high quality backgrounds with gorgeous colors.
+This watercolor texture pack contains 10 high quality backgrounds with gorgeous colors.
 Use it to add beautiful texture to your posters or stationery.

-Bokeh backgrounds are made up of abstract light pixels to create a camera-like effect.
-They can add an ethereal, dreamy quality to your designs.
+Bokeh backgrounds and abstract light textures are made up of diffused light pixels to create an ethereal effect.
+They can add a dreamy, idealistic quality to your designs.

 Keep a collection of bokeh backgrounds on hand for when a client wants to tone down a design or make it appear more soft and calming.
-This glorious pack features 10 high resolution images perfect for any website or app.
+This bokeh backgrounds pack features 10 high resolution images perfect for any website or app.

 For vintage-inspired and flat-style designs, a paper background is indispensable—see your designs magically transform from crisp and contemporary to suitably aged in an instant.

-Bricks are a great texture to have to hand, ideal for showcasing framed images against, or sitting behind graffiti-style typography.
+Bricks are a fantastic texture to have to hand, ideal for placing behind mocked-up framed images, or for sitting behind graffiti-style typography.

-This broad range of brick textures has styles to suit every taste, from clean burnt terracotta to aged-looking maroon.
+This broad range of brick textures has styles to suit every taste, from clean burnt terracotta to distressed painted walls.
 Download 20 different textures for the perfect brick background for your designs.
 Also included is a quick vignette layer for a dramatic effect.

-Without a doubt the most versatile of all the backgrounds in your collection, a basic range of white textures will become a firm favorite for using in your design projects.
+Likely to be the most versatile of all the backgrounds in your collection, a basic range of white backgrounds and textures will no doubt become a firm favorite for using in your design projects.

-Even though white backgrounds lack color and an out-there design, they are flexible and provide an instant solution for adding that much sought-after professional look.
-Set behind graphics, typography and even other textures on posters, stationery, websites, cards and covers, they give an instant ‘texture-boost’.
+Layered behind or over graphics, typography and other textures on posters, stationery, websites, cards and covers, they give an instant ‘texture-boost’ to layouts.

-This collection of white abstract textures contains 10 hi-res backgrounds, with bokeh and glittery effects.
-Add some sparkle to your work by trying this suite today.
+This collection of white abstract textures contains 10 hi-res backgrounds, with bokeh and glittered effects.
+Add some subtle sparkle to your work by trying this pack of stylish white textures today.
 Watch it quickly become the most used backgrounds in your collection.

-Backgrounds are the backbone of any great design layout, adding subtle texture, interest and color while allowing stronger elements to shine.
-This collection of 10 essential backgrounds will see you through any design project, whatever the theme and whoever the client...
+This collection of 10 essential backgrounds will see you through any design project, whatever the theme and whoever the client:

 - The concrete background